kimmoliikanen/Portfolio/index.md

 ---

-I’m Kimmo Liikanen, a second-year IT student at Haaga-Helia University of Applied Sciences.
-I have experience in sales and enjoy connecting with people.
-I am an energetic and optimistic person, always eager to learn new skills and take on challenges.
-In my studies and projects, I focus on creativity, problem-solving, and building practical solutions.
+I’m Kimmo Liikanen, an IT student at Haaga-Helia University of Applied Sciences, currently in the final stage of my studies.
+Energetic and solution-focused, I thrive in teamwork, communication, and problem-solving.
+Drawing on my background in sales and customer service, I bring a positive mindset and a strong track record of effectively leading and supporting teams.

 [LinkedIn - View my profile](https://www.linkedin.com/in/kimmoliikanen/)